ac812/mcb-python/docs/_build/html/_sources/data-structures.md

 The benefits of having multiple data items in a collection makes it easier to perform operations that need to be applied on each item in the collection.
 Data Structures are also very useful when reading data from files.
-This section introduces different data structures commonly used in Python.
+This section introduces tuples and lists in Python.

 ##  Tuples
 Tuples are one of the built-in data structures in Python.
-Tuples can contain data items of different data types, but as a good practice we normally create lists of the same data tyoe.
+Tuples can contain data items of different data types, but as a good practice we normally create lists of the same data type.
 Tuples are created as a comma-separated list of data items enclosed in parentheses.
 Let us create our first tuple:

 ```{code-cell} python3